What will SA do for a captain after Faf du Plessis?

 “It does feel like a lot of responsibility lies on my shoulders; to try and make the runs‚ to try and build the team‚” Du Plessis said in Ranchi.

 “But that’s the time and place that I am right now.
-It’s unfortunate that someone has to do it and that falls on my shoulders‚ so that’s OK.”
+It’s unfortunate that someone has to do it and thats falls on my shoulders‚ so that’s OK.”

-Du Plessis first led SA in a T20 against New Zealand at Kingsmead in December 2012‚ and 108 games into his tenure he has presided over 69 wins and 35 losses.
+Du Plessis first led South Africa in a T20 against New Zealand at Kingsmead in December 2012‚ and 108 games into his tenure he has presided over 69 wins and 35 losses.

-That’s an impressive record‚ but the first step on the path to the sorry place SA find themselves in now was taken in the months before Du Plessis took the reins.
+That’s an impressive record‚ but the first step on the path to the sorry place South Africa find themselves in now was taken in the months before Du Plessis took the reins.

-In July 2012 — weeks ahead of SA becoming the No. 1-ranked Test team — Mark Boucher played his last game‚ thanks to a tumbling bail that took out his left eye.
+In July 2012 — weeks ahead of South Africa becoming the No. 1-ranked Test team — Mark Boucher played his last game‚ thanks to a tumbling bail that took out his left eye.

 Since then‚ Jacques Kallis‚ Graeme Smith‚ AB de Villiers‚ Hashim Amla and Dale Steyn have also retired.